POLARISED HELIUM : OPENINGS FOR INTERNSHIP AND / OR PhD

-Today, prospects for use of ³He magnetometry for high resolution mass spectrometry in ion traps provide new challenges: efficient in-situ polarisation and sensitive detection at low gas pressure, operation of MEOP at both high field (7 T or more) and low temperature (down to a few K).
+New challenges are provided by prospects for use of ³He magnetometry for high resolution mass spectrometry in ion traps.
+This will require in-situ polarisation and sensitive detection at low gas pressure, operation of MEOP at both high field (7 T or more) and low temperature (down to a few K).

 Short internship projects